 Classic FM Drive with John Brunning 5pm - 7pm

 2 October 2017, 17:28 | Updated: 3 October 2017, 09:58

 When his fans asked him whether he was trained as a classical musician, Pedro responded with this epic video.

 Saxophonist Pedro Rafael Garcia Moreno, otherwise known as Pedrosaxo, has absolutely mastered Niccolò Paganini’s Caprice No. 5, all from memory – and it’s everything you could hope for.

 Known by his fans for constantly striving to break both technical and artistic musical boundaries, as well as having a very unique personal style of playing the saxophone, Pedrosaxo has been asked numerous times whether he originally trained as a classical musician.
 This question was the motivation for this awe-inspiring video below and he definitely proved the extent of his talent.

-So do you think he has classical training?
-It's a strong yes from us!
 Pedrosaxo studied at the Conservatory of Granada, Spain, and now lives in Nashville, Tennessee, while working as a saxophone professor at Middle Tennessee State University.
-Furthermore, he isn’t only a YouTube sensation – he has appeared as a finalist on Spain’s Got Talent and has also performed across the United States, Europe and Asia.
+And he isn’t just a YouTube sensation – he has appeared as a finalist on Spain’s Got Talent and has also performed across the United States, Europe and Asia.

 If this got you in the mood for more impressive Paganini Caprices, check out this version of his No. 24 on flute...

 And to perfect your circular breathing, watch Alexander Armstrong learn from the best, Australian saxophonist Amy Dickson...